Last updated on September 4, 2025

 Amazon Prime

 I think Starter Commander is a great product to introduce players to Magic or Commander.
-Even the Starter Commander deck with the lowest overall card value would cost double their price to put together with singles, so it’s definitely a good deal.
+The Starter Commander decks generally cost less than the price to put together the singles, so they're a good deal.

-Most of the commanders crack the top 500 most popular on EDHRec, meaning that these decks are good jumping-off points for players who want to continue their Magic journey.
+Most of the commanders crack the top 500 most popular on EDHREC, which means that these decks are good jumping-off points for players who want to continue their Magic journey.
 On the flip side, this isn’t really the product for you if you’ve been playing for a while and are looking for some good value.
-Most cards in the decks are worth less than $3, and the most expensive card in the entire set is just over $10.
+Most cards in the decks are worth less than $3, and the most expensive card in the entire set is less than $10.

 Starter Commander definitely gets my recommendation as a good introductory product.
-For established players, I’d say you should only buy this if you’re planning to introduce new players to the game or just want to grab some new decks at a low cost to play out of the box with your playgroup.
+For established players, I say you should buy this if you plan to introduce new players to the game or want to grab some new decks at a low cost to play out of the box with your playgroup.

-And if you’re searching for value, skip this one.
-Even though the card totals are much higher than the asking price, there aren’t enough individually valuable cards that these decks would ever be worth it as an investment for collectors.
+And if you search for value, skip this one.
+Even though the card totals are much higher than the asking price, there aren’t enough individually valuable cards for these decks to be worth it as an investment for collectors.

 First Flight